spatie/laravel-pdf/docs/basic-usage/formatting-pdfs.md

 You can add an image using the blade directive `@inlidedImage`

-It supports absolute and relative paths
+It supports absolute and relative paths inside your app `public` directory

 ```php
 @inlidedImage($url)